Skip to main content

 Marine Mammals & Sea Turtles

-• In Maryland call 800-628-9944 to report all (live or dead) stranded sea turtles or marine mammals (including manatees, dolphins, whales, porpoise and seals).
+• In Maryland call 800-628-9944 to report all live or dead stranded sea turtles or marine mammals (including manatees, dolphins, whales, porpoises, and seals), or submit a report through the online marine animal stranding report form.

 • If calling from outside Maryland, please use: